Lael Weinberger

 Read my articles

-Lael Weinberger is an attorney and historian.
-He is currently the Olin-Searle-Smith Fellow in Law at Harvard Law School.
-He was the Raoul Berger-Mark DeWolfe Howe Legal History Fellow at Harvard from 2019-20.
-Lael earned a JD with high honors from the University of Chicago Law School and clerked for Judge Frank Easterbrook on the Seventh Circuit Court of Appeals and for Chief Justice Daniel Eismann on the Idaho Supreme Court.
-Lael also earned a PhD in history at the University of Chicago.
-His research interests include constitutional law, international law, civil procedure, law and religion, American legal history, and the legal profession.
-Lael's academic articles and reviews have been published in the University of Chicago Law Review, Constitutional Commentary, and the International Journal of Constitutional Law, among other venues.
-His reviews and essays have appeared in publications including Newsweek, National Review, Claremont Review, First Things, Christianity Today, Los Angeles Review of Books, and the New Rambler Review.
-Lael also co-authored (with Robert Renaud) A Tale of Two Governments, a book to introduce pastors and church leaders to the basics of church autonomy law.
+Lael Weinberger is an attorney and legal scholar.
+He is a non-resident fellow at Stanford Law School.
+Previously, Lael clerked for Justice Neil Gorsuch on the United States Supreme Court, Judge Frank Easterbrook on the Seventh Circuit Court of Appeals, and Chief Justice Daniel Eismann on the Idaho Supreme Court.
+Lael taught law and researched at Harvard Law School as a lecturer, as the Olin-Searle-Smith Fellow (2020-22), and as the Raoul Berger-Mark DeWolfe Howe Legal History Fellow (2019-20).
+Lael earned a law degree with high honors from the University of Chicago Law School.
+He also holds a PhD in history from the University of Chicago, with a focus on American legal history.
+Lael's academic articles and reviews appear in the University of Chicago Law Review, Notre Dame Law Review, and Constitutional Commentary, among others.
+His reviews and essays have appeared in publications including Newsweek, National Review, Claremont Review, First Things, Christianity Today, LA Review of Books, and the New Rambler Review.
 Lael is on Twitter @LaelWeinberger.

 • Education